Published 14 Apr 2026 Revived Smiles Blog: Exploring Dentures, Retainers, and Nightguards

 • Pros: Replacing some missing teeth with a partial denture, preserving remaining natural teeth, can be more affordable than implants.

-• Cons: Can be less stable than implants, may affect speech, clasps can be visible.
+• Cons: Can be less stable than implants, may affect speech, and clasps can be visible.

 • Best Use: Patients with some remaining healthy teeth who need to replace multiple missing teeth.